iterative/katacoda-scenarios/get-started/stages/05-how-dvc-tracks-stages.md

 DVC stores stage configuration in `dvc.yaml` files.
-These files are automatically created by DVC to check the change in data and code, and also define relationships between the data, code, and stages.
+These files are automatically created by DVC to check the change in data and code, and also define relationships between the data, code, parameters, and stages.

-Let's take a look at `dvc.yaml` file to see what it contains:
+Let's take a look at `dvc.yaml` file to see the content:

 `stages/dvc.yaml`{{open}}